msmolyakov/awesome-waves/README.md

 - [Blockchain Cars](http://blockchaincars.io/) - Transport as a Service.
 - [Betting exchange](https://dex.bettex.bet/) - Betting exchange, no any bookmaker restrictions, minimal fee and unlimited odds.
 Be a player or a bookmaker to yourself - that's possible with BETTEX... and fun to play'n'win.
 - [WavesAffi](https://github.com/bettexproject/WavesAffi) - Decentralized affiliate program on Waves blockchain.
+- [One Million Pixel Waves](https://www.onemillionpixelwaves.com/) - Smart Contract powered website entirely running on the Waves blockchain where anyone can own a piece of the blockchain and immortalize it with an image and a link.

 ## Community